Bomb shelter lighting.

 This will ensure that the pen does not stick to the paper.
 Another way is to apply a thin layer of talc to the pen prior to rolling up your tube.

-With your paper cut, you will now need to apply a thin layer of glue to the whole side of the sheet that you will place your pen on, begin tightly rolling it up on the shaft of the pen making sure that the paper edges line up until all the paper is in contact with the tube.
+With the paper cut, you will now need to apply a thin layer of glue to the whole side of the sheet that you will place your pen on, begin tightly rolling it up on the shaft of the pen making sure that the paper edges line up until all the paper is in contact with the tube.

 When you have finished you should have an evenly wrapped tube with near flush ends.